 Finland had a 2044 MW wind power capacity with 153 installed wind turbines at the end of 2017, according to the Finnish Wind Power Association.

 Local students will be also trained by specialists from the Ulyanovsk Center for Technology Transfer, LLC (ULNANOTECH), who take part in the maintenance of the 35 MW wind farm.

 Furthermore, Ruslan Fedorov said that the launch of this training program in the University raised interest in wind power technology and many citizens would have asked how they could install such equipment at home.
 Such a domestic use of wind energy will be investigated by students while local industry would have expressed interest in opportunities to reduce dependency on the central power supply system, revealed the head of the Chair.

 Some engineering and energy companies from remote settlements interested in wind power solutions to supply their communities with electricity have already contacted the Ulyanovsk State Technical University with job offers for future graduates.

-Major changes have occurred over the past five years in Russia in the support of renewable energy sources.
-They have become a new investment opportunity in Russia as the country set the official target of 4.5% of renewable energy share in the national energy mix by 2024.
+Major changes have occurred over the past five years in Russia in the support of renewable energy.
+It has become the source of technological breakthrough and new investment opportunities as the country set the official target of 4.5% of renewable energy share in the national energy mix by 2024.